 Scale (Phrase/Broad) | 20% of total | Reach expansion |

-According to Sellics’ 2025 Benchmark Report, successful sellers now allocate 15-20% of their projected revenue to advertising, with a target ACoS (Advertising Cost of Sale) of 15-25% for established products and 30-40% for new product launches.
+According to Sellics’ 2025 Q2 Benchmark Report, successful sellers now allocate 18-25% of their projected revenue to advertising, with a target ACoS (Advertising Cost of Sale) of 15-25% for established products and 30-45% for new product launches.

-Important: Amazon’s algorithm needs at least 2 weeks of consistent data to optimize effectively.
-Commit to a minimum test period before making major adjustments.
+Important: Amazon’s 2025 algorithm update now requires at least 10-14 days of consistent data to optimize effectively (down from 14+ days previously).
+Commit to this minimum test period before making major adjustments.

 Keyword Research: The Foundation of Success